Things To Do In Warsaw: Visiting Warsaw Tourist Attractions

 Where To Stay In Warsaw

-When picking a hotel my advice is to stick close to Old Town.
+When picking a hotel my advice is to stick to hotels close to Old Town.
 I opted to stay at the Sofitel Warsaw Victoria Hotel during my visit.
 Typically Sofitel properties are a little out of my price range, but Warsaw is a delightfully inexpensive city so I was able to afford the five-star elegance.
 It cost me under $150 a night for a deluxe room with a daily breakfast buffet.
 So if you’re wondering, is Warsaw expensive to visit?
 The answer is no.

 The Sofitel is wheelchair accessible and located a short distance from Old Town, The Presidential Palace, The Tomb of the Unknown Soldier, and many of the best things to do in Warsaw.
 It also features a great buffet breakfast with a wide variety of foods that satisfy any dietary restrictions.
 The property also has a beautiful indoor pool and an amazing restaurant.